YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 `ocanren_term'` and `ctyp`.
-The entry names `expr` and `ctyp` are listed by the global indicator to tell Camlp5 that they are already defined in the context of the _extend_ expression, and other entry names shall be treated as locally defined within in the _extend_ expression.
+The entry names `expr` and `ctyp` are listed by the global indicator to tell Camlp5 that they are already defined in the context of the _extend_ expression, and other entry names shall be treated as locally defined within the _extend_ expression.

 default value is a list of all